 - i.
 Students, spouses, dependents, or household members are not required to respond to the felony question if their only felony offenses resulted in adjudication as a delinquent child or as a child in need of supervision. - ii.
 Where the application process reports a felony offense involving use or sale of illegal drugs or involvement in a crime of violence which did or could have resulted in injury to a person, the individual may not reside in any University operated housing facility. - iii.
 Where the circumstances of the offense otherwise reasonably suggest that placement within a University operated housing facility may place the individual into settings that are similar to those in which the original offense occurred, the University may deny the individual the privilege of residing in any of its housing facilities. - iv.
-No person who is required by law to register as a sex offender may reside in any University operated housing facility. - v.
-Any person, other than a registered sex offender, who has been denied residence in a University operated housing facility may request a review of the determination and will be provided an opportunity to submit such writings as the person deems necessary and helpful to explain why the University should permit the person to reside in one of its housing facilities. - e.
+No person who is required by law to register as a sex offender may reside in any University operated housing facility. - h.
+Any person, other than a registered sex offender, who has been denied residence in a University operated housing facility may request a review of the determination and will be provided an opportunity to submit such writings as the person deems necessary and helpful to explain why the University should permit the person to reside in one of its housing facilities. - i.
 Students' individual residence hall rooms and individual apartments constitute private places to which the general public does not have an unrestricted access right.
-The following measures are in place to establish and enhance residence hall security at the University: - i.
-Notification of areas restricted to residence and areas that are open to the public will be posted, as appropriate.
+The following measures are in place to establish and enhance residence hall security at the University:

-- ii.
+- Notification of areas restricted to residence and areas that are open to the public will be posted, as appropriate. - ii.
 Education programming to inform residents of security measures and provide them with information to report security concerns will be provided during student orientation, and any concerns will be addressed on an ongoing basis. - iii.
 Exclusive locks to individual rooms will be maintained, and the security of these rooms will be enhanced through the rights of privacy policies, along with the current solicitation, lock core replacement, and room key check out policies specified in the Residential Standard of Living Handbook. - iv.
 Resident Assistants will generally be available in each building seven (7) nights per week.
 The number of Resident Assistants in each building will depend on the number of students present in the building. - v.
 Designated Resident Assistants will be on duty between 9 PM to midnight Sunday through Thursday and from 9 PM to 1 AM Friday and Saturday.
-A Night Assistant will be on duty from Midnight to 5 AM on Saturday and Sunday.
+A Night Assistant will be on duty from Midnight to 5 AM on Thursday through Sunday.
 Rounds will be conducted around the building hourly and then on an as needed basis as determined by the Department of Residence Life. - vi.
 The main entrance doors of each residence hall will be monitored during primary traffic hours each day by either a Resident Assistant or Night Assistant within the residence hall. - vii.
-Alarms will be used for fire protection only. - f.
-Students will follow the guidelines regarding the residential hall conduct and visitation as outlined in the Residential Standards of Living.
-Alleged violations of these guidelines will be processed as set forth in University Policy 3:1, Student Conduct Code. - g.
-The University does not carry insurance covering loss or damage to students' personal effects and does not assume responsibility for such loss or damage.
-It is recommended students investigate the purchase of renter's insurance. - h.
-The University will assist students who are unable to leave the campus during official University vacations, including summer vacation, to locate housing alternatives.
+Video surveillance via security cameras are used to increase the level of security in Bordeaux Hall, Heidepriem Hall, and Thomas Hall.
+Security cameras cover common spaces within these buildings.
+Video footage can be reviewed by staff members in Residence Life and Public Safety.